Jet Aerobatics

 On 19 February 1955, the first of an order for ten pre-production aircraft, designated Jet Provost T1, performed its first flight.
 In May 1955, test trials continued with the Central Flying School to establish the value of the JP as an Ab-initio trainer and to develop a training syllabus.
 During the second stage of CFS trials actual students were introduced to the type for practical evaluation purposes.
 The CFS examiners concluded that the JP had noticeably improved the performance of the students during its trial deployment.

-Improvements continued and the T2 soon gave way to the T3, T4 and subsequently the pressurised and air conditioned T5.
-The T5 was then armed and sold to foreign air arms as the T51 & T55 as a low level light attack aircraft, these aircraft were soon superseded by the BAC 167 Strikemaster which was to be the final incarnation of this venerable type.
-The Strikemaster was extremely successful and was exported to many developing countries, the BAC 167 never saw RAF service save for evaluation and testing.
+Improvements continued and the T2 soon gave way to the T3 & T4, the T52 followed becoming the armed and export version of this variant.
+The pressurised and air conditioned T5 followed to cover the high altitude requirements of the flying syllabus.
+The T5 was also armed becoming the T51 & T55 and sold to foreign air arms as a low level light attack aircraft.
+The T51 755's were soon superseded by the BAC 167 Strikemaster which was to be the final incarnation of this venerable type.
+The Strikemaster was extremely successful and was exported to many developing countries and seeing active combat.
+The BAC 167 never saw RAF service save for evaluation and testing.

 The Jet Provost served the RAF for almost 40 years, a great achievement in its own right.
-There are currently 8 airworthy Jet Provosts in the UK with a number currently mothballed for possible future restoration to flight status, the UK’s current airworthy fleet as at 30th Jan 2020 consists of the following airframes:
+Sadly as of today July 26th 2024 There are only 3 airworthy Jet Provosts in the UK with Permits To Fly.
+The UK’s current airworthy fleet consists of the following airframes:

 T1 Nil